dmccreary/stem-robots/docs/lessons/01-lesson-order.md

 7. WS2816 LED strips (neopixels)

-List the 100 most important concepts that you would teach in your STEM Robots course.
+List the 100 most important concepts that you would teach in your STEM Robots course that puts a focus on computational thinking.
 For each concept, just return the name of the concept and a short definition.
 Return the 100 items in the order they should be taught in a class, with the simplest first to the most